SAP-samples/teched2025-AD165/exercises/ex3/README.md

 7. Now click **Save**.

-## Exercise 2.4 Create a wizard based on a Guided Process from SAP Build Process Automation
+## <a id="create-wizard">Exercise 2.2 Build a wizard based on a guided process from SAP Build Process Automation

 After completing these steps you will have created the skeleton for your wizard with some pre-defined stages and steps.

+### Exercise 2.2.1 Add a wizard to your page

 1. Hover the section that you just filled with content and click the **Add section** button below it to add the wizard.
 Select **Wizard** in the pop-up.